afamousscientist/Shoot/README.md

   - `add` (toolkit save/add)
 - If you cannot add binaries, paste data URIs into `public/icons/overrides.css` to point the CSS variables at your icon sources without checking assets in.

-Use the PDF drafts button in the top header to preview the assembled script in Courier New (lines containing `CONT.` are removed for cleaner page breaks) and save named versions for later comparison.
+Use the PDF drafts button in the top header to preview the assembled script in Courier New (lines containing `CONT.` are removed for cleaner page breaks), switch between continuous scroll and side-by-side page views, add optional title pages/watermarks, and save named versions for later comparison.
+The preview adds screenplay-friendly margins, page numbers, and your project title in the header/footer, and the **Download PDF** control opens a print-ready view you can save as PDF.

 ## How to test it now